 Identify a Bird by Shape and Size

 How much can size and shape help us?
 A LOT.
 You likely know more bird shapes than you realize.
-For example, check out this image below.
+For example, check out the image below.
 I bet you can name multiple bird shapes.
-I will put answers at the bottom of the post.
+I will put the answers at the bottom of the post.

 And of course, it is only logical to make an estimation of a bird's size when you are also considering its shape.
 I like to encourage birdwatchers to start by considering a bird's size to three species they are usually quite familiar with: House Sparrow, American Robin, and American Crow.
 Using these three sizes can help eliminate a lot of possibilities for your bird identification.
 Try to identify the three birds in red.
 Answers will be at the bottom of the post.